jimmysmits/CloudNotes/Preparation-Exam.md

 Destroy provisioners are run before the resource is destroyed.
 If they fail, Terraform will error and rerun the provisioners again on the next `terraform apply`

-🗒️: By default, a defined provisioner is a creation-time provisioner.
+> **Note** By default, a defined provisioner is a creation-time provisioner.
 You must explicitly define a provisioner to be a destroy-time provisioner

-#### Local-Exec vs. Remote-Exec
+##### Local-Exec vs. Remote-Exec

 With Terraform the plugins have 2 options to do the job: